SamInMotion/gdpr-healthcare-ai-compliance-scorer/README.md

-# gdpr-healthcare-ai-compliance-scorer
+# GDPR Healthcare AI Compliance Scorer

 Ontology-first, rules-first framework for assessing GDPR compliance in healthcare AI systems.

 ---

-# GDPR Healthcare AI Compliance Scorer

 ## Overview

 The **GDPR Healthcare AI Compliance Scorer** is a modular project designed to **assess AI systems for GDPR compliance**, specifically within healthcare contexts.
 It provides:

-* **Evidence-based scoring** of textual inputs against GDPR requirements.
+* **Evidence-based scoring** of documents against GDPR requirements.
 * **Reproducible test cases** using synthetic data.
 * A framework that bridges **research experimentation** and **practical industry compliance verification**.
+* **Ontology + rules first approach**: requirements are explicitly modeled as rules, not hidden in ML models.

 The project is open-source to encourage collaboration and ensure **full transparency and reproducibility**.